shahzadnaeem/TodoApi/TodoApi.Data/README.md

       # You should not need to 'init' as that was done earlier
       ```

-- `DatabaseExtensions.cs` added to support selecting the configured `DbProvider` at
+- `DatabaseExtensions.cs` added to support selecting the configured `DbProvider` at startup.
-- startup.
   - Use the correct connection string and `Assembly` for the configured `DbProvider`
+    - Using the `DbPassword` secret where the connection string needs a password

 ### Managing Migrations

-When adding migrations, the migration has to be added to each migrations project in turn.
+New migrations need to be added to each migration project to ensure that they all remain in sync.

-NOTE: Adding a new database (in our case, Postgres was added after Sqlite).
-The new database will need an `Initial` migration added first to sync it with the existing databases.
-This will result in a different migration history for new databases.
+NOTE: On adding a new database, in this example, Postgres, The new database will need to be initialised.
+This is done by adding an `Initial` migration to sync it with the existing database configuration.
+This may result in different initial migration histories for newer databases.

-When support was added for Postgres, the following `Initial` migration was added - a single migration, incorporating the two migrations that exist for Sqlite.

 ```sh
 # Run the commands from the TodoApi project